-- If you wish to take Unit 324 Administering adrenaline auto-injections, you must also complete Unit 209 Responding to anaphylactic reactions.
-Unit 209 may be taken either prior to, or alongside, the delivery of Unit 324. - You may only achieve credits for one of the following: Unit 236 Contributing to the support of individuals who misuse substances Unit 336 Supporting individuals who misuse substances.
+- learners taking Unit 324 Administering adrenaline auto-injections must also complete Unit 209 Responding to anaphylactic reactions.

+Unit 209 may be taken either prior to, or alongside, the delivery of Unit 324. - learners may only achieve credits for one of the following: Unit 236 Contributing to the support of individuals who misuse substances Unit 336 Supporting individuals who misuse substances

-If you take both units as part of this qualification, only credit achieved from one unit will count towards your overall credit achievement.
+If learners take both units as part of this qualification, only credit achieved from one unit will count towards their overall credit achievement.